bhupencoD3/agentic-ai-lab/README.md

 4-Workflows/
 ├── 1-ReAct.ipynb

+5-RAGs/
+├── 1-AgenticRAG.ipynb
 ```

 * `1-LangGraph_Basics/` → introductory and progressively advanced experiments with LangGraph and its integration with LangChain.
 * `2-LanggraphAdvance/` → advanced streaming and asynchronous execution examples.
 * `3-Debugging/` → reusable agent scripts and tool-augmented graph definitions.
 * `4-Workflows/` → practical workflows demonstrating RAG-enabled ReAct agents with multiple tools.
+* `5-RAGs/` → experiments with agentic RAG workflows using multiple retrievers and LangGraph.
 * `environment.yml` → conda environment file for reproducing the experiments.

 ---